RapHei/Facets-of-specialization/README.md

 # Repository for *Facets of specialization*

 This repository contains code and data associated with *Facets of specialization*.
-The published paper can be found here...
+The paper can be found here...

 If you use any of the code or ideas presented here, please cite our paper:
 ...